green-api/whatsapp-api-webhook-server-cpp/README.md

 This app uses C++ 17, CMake 3.5, supports Linux (GCC) and Windows (Visual Studio 2019/2022) compilers.

-Before building you should create these files (or copy existing ones if you have):
+Before building you should create these files (or copy existing ones if you have them):
 - ```include/user_adapter.h```
 - ```source/user_adapter.cpp```